Position 1: Development of High Performance Microelectrochemical Actuators based on 2D MXenes

 Electrochemical actuators based on 2D nanomaterials especially MXenes are emerging in recent years.
 They convert electrical energy to mechanical energy via electrochemical processes, which can be driven at much lower voltage as compared with dielectric elastomeric actuators.
 For the development of materials towards better performance targeting at human-machine interface applications, it is important to understand the relationship between electrochemical behavior and strain response at micro- or nano-scale.
 In this Ph.D. project, we aim at establishing an analytical method for measuring the local electrochemical and strain performance of MXene-based electrodes.
 This will be realized by scanning electrochemical microscopy (SECM) or scanning gel electrochemical microscopy (SGECM) coupled with localized force measurements.

 The work is supported by an ANR-NRF international collaboration project between France and Singapore: High Performance Microelectrochemical Actuators based on 2D MXenes.
 The Ph.D. student will be co-supervised by CNRS researchers Dr. Mathieu Etienne and Dr. Liang Liu.
 Dr. Mathieu Etienne is expert in shear force SECM, and active in the fields of bio-electrochemistry, redox flow batteries and bio-electrochemical remediation of natural water.
 Dr. Liang Liu has developed the gel probes and instrumentation for local electrochemical measurements in the recent years.
 The work will be carried out in Laboratoire de Chimie Physique et Microbiologie pour les Matériaux et l’Environnement (LCPME), with expected collaboration with Singaporean research team led by Prof. Pooi See Lee from Nanyang Technological University.
-The Ph.D. student will register in Université de Lorraine, France.
-The duration of Ph.D. is 3 years and the starting date is Jul.
-1, 2021 (with the possibility to slightly postpone).
+The Ph.D. student will have a work contract with CNRS and register in Université de Lorraine, France.
+The duration of Ph.D. is 3 years and the starting date is Sep.
+1, 2021.

 Position 2: Polyoxometalate-functionalized vertically-aligned mesoporous silica films.